brianpatman/LaravelSite/laravel-notes.md

 Get yourself a clean start; all tables but zero data inside of them with "php artisan migrate:fresh".
 NEVER USE THIS ON PRODUCTION!!!!

 This stuff probably makes it really easy to setup a laravel local environment.
 Or, in the case of production environments, perhaps a system that uses the same code for all sites but those sites are branded differently.

+# Eloquent

+Laravel's way to interact with your database tables

+Each database table can have a cooresponding Eloquent Model, kept within the app/Models directory with your other models.